 Entering the US Hemp and CBD Market

 In January 2019, Cannara entered the US hemp market through a subsidiary with an e-commerce platform called shopCBD.com.
-The platform showcases hemp and CBD manufacturers throughout the US. shopCBD.com will offer a variety of products including tinctures, oils, capsules, body care, vape cartridges and pet-related products. shopCBD.com recently closed $8.8 million in financing, showing the interest in the growing hemp and CBD market in the US.
+The platform showcases hemp and CBD manufacturers throughout the US. shopCBD.com is expected to offer a variety of products including tinctures, oils, capsules, body care, vape cartridges and pet-related products. shopCBD.com recently closed $8.8 million in financing, showing the interest in the growing hemp and CBD market in the US.

-“We are taking a leadership role by creating a hub for vendors to showcase their products and consumers to purchase Hemp-CBD products in a fast and easy way.
+“We are taking a leadership role by creating a hub for vendors to showcase their products and consumers to purchase hemp-CBD products in a fast and easy way.
 We want to become the Amazon of CBD”, said Krivorot.

 With the passing of the 2018 US Farm Bill, CBD has been rising in popularity among cannabis companies and consumers looking for natural-based health and wellness solutions for various ailments.
 As a result, the US hemp-derived CBD market is expected to reach $22 billion by 2022, according to the Brightfield Group.

 Zohar Krivorot — CEO and Founder

 As a successful entrepreneur, Zohar Krivorot has founded, advised, invested and sold numerous companies, including voice-over IP application platform 911ENABLE™, which he led from start-up to its acquisition by West Telecom in 2014.
 Krivorot is recognized as a top leader and innovator by a number of sources, including Deloitte Technology Fast 50™ fastest growing technology companies in Canada.
 He is actively involved with early-stage companies as an advisor and board member.